 Fire is a continual threat to sharp-tailed grouse populations.
 Fire has become a major tool for altering large blocks of sagebrush rangelands.
-In Lincoln County, three large prescribed fires and one chemical control of sagebrush in the 1980's, in areas containing active leks, were believed to be directly responsible for the decline of both sharp-tailed and sage grouse populations (Merker 1988).
+In Lincoln County, three large prescribed fires and one chemical control of sagebrush in the 1980's in areas containing active leks, were believed to be directly responsible for the decline of both sharp-tailed and sage grouse populations (Merker 1988).
 McArdle (1977) found less use by sharptails in burned areas compared to other vegetation manipulations.
-Likewise, Hart et al. (1950) reported Columbian sharptails abandoning a lek site following a fire as well as accelerated erosion, loss of nests, and loss of winter food and cover following improper burning.
+Likewise, Hart et al. (1950) reported Columbian sharptails abandoning a lek site following a fire which also caused accelerated erosion, loss of nests, and loss of winter food and cover.